 Transitioning into the workforce, or just wanting to freshen up your existing wardrobe, is not as scary (or expensive!) as you may think.
 You need only these 10 key pieces to build your professional wardrobe on a budget.
-The most important part about building your wardrobe is to start with a color palette and stick with that same palette as your getting started.
+The most important part about building your wardrobe is to start with a color palette and stick with that same palette while you’re getting started.
 I recommend starting with neutral colors, like black or cream, so that you have a sophisticated and classic foundation to build on.

 10 Key Pieces to Build Your Professional Wardrobe on a Budget

-1. Ankle Dress Pants
+Straight Dress Pants

-Ankle pants can be worn with both heels and flats, making them quite versatile.
+Straight ankle pants can be worn with both heels and flats, making them quite versatile.
 For my shorter readers, look for petite sizing so that you can save money on alterations!

 Pair with: Blazer, Blouse, Turtleneck, Cardigan